pasoevi/innfin/doc/innfin.md

 *Innfin - Innere Finsternis* is a horror-themed fantasy role-playing game set in the underworld of dungeons carved into stone and earth.
-It is a roguelike game in the tradition of classics of the genre, like ADOM, Nethack, Angband and others.
+It is a roguelike game in the tradition of classics of the genre like ADOM, Nethack, Angband and others.
 As you play the game, you discover various creatures in the halls and dungeons hidden from the world above.
 Your goal is to choose a deity to worship and attempt to do his